flurrux/insta-loader/README.md

 ## previous breakage

+On May 5th 2023, i've noticed that in certain cases, the images of a carousel on single post pages would not be download correctly. it would download a low-res image of another post instead.
-On April 27th 2023, i've noticed that download-buttons were missing on single-post pages again. this should be resolved by the latest release (1.3.13).
+this should now be fixed and is included in the latest release (1.3.14).

 ## current limitations are: